Multicast Scheduling over Multiple Channels: A Distribution-Embedding Deep Reinforcement Learning Method: System Model and Problem Formulation

-{\textbf{Request matrix:}} Denote the number of the requests for the $n$\ts{th} message arriving within the $t$\ts{th} time slot as $q_n(t)$, which follows Poisson distribution as $q_n(t)\sim\text{Pois}(\lambda_n)$, and the number of time slots after the previous multicasting of the $n$\ts{th} message as $l_n(t)\in\mathbb{N}$, where $\mathbb{N}$ is the set of $0$ and all natural numbers.
-Then, within the past $l_n(t)$ time slots, all the arrived requests for the $n$\ts{th} message are stored in the $n$\ts{th} request buffer of the BS, and we represent these requests by the {\it request vector} $\bm{q}_n(t)$, which is defined as
+{\textbf{Request matrix:}} Denote the number of the requests for the $n$\ts{th} message arriving within the $t$\ts{th} time slot as $q_n(t)$ and the number of time slots after the previous multicasting of the $n$\ts{th} message as $l_n(t)$.
+Here, $q_n(t)$ is modeled as an independent and identically distributed (i.i.d.) random variable across $t$, with its mean being $\lambda_n$ and its probability mass function (pmf) being $f_n$.
+Then, within the past $l_n(t)$ time slots, all the arrived requests for the $n$\ts{th} message are stored at the $n$\ts{th} request buffer and denoted as vector $\bm{q}_n(t)$, i.e.,